-She said that she’d been feeling this for years but didn’t know how to communicate it exactly.
-She felt more and more, since then, that she should have been a boy.
+She said she’d been feeling this for years but didn’t know how to communicate it exactly.
+She felt more and more, since then, she should have been a boy.
 That she had told her close friends at school and they were okay with it.
-She also mentioned that she left a note for her mom telling us about this because she didn’t want to be there when her mom found out.
+She also mentioned she left a note for her mom telling us about this because she didn’t want to be there when her mom found out.
 She was nervous about how her mom would react.
-But she knew that I wouldn’t care and would just accept it.
+But she knew I wouldn’t care and would just accept it.
 Thankfully, she couldn’t see the tears this brought me.

 This was a week ago.
 It’s still very new for us both.
 I’m still struggling with the new pronouns and how exactly to show my child support in this.
 But that’s the thing about being a parent.
 It’s never easy.
 It’s always challenging.
 You’re never going to be perfect.
 The only thing, the most important thing, you can do is always be there and always be accepting.
 Because not matter how old they are, your kids will always need you.

 We’re on a new journey now, a hard one.
 But with love and only love, I know we will be okay.”

 This story was submitted to Love What Matters by Elisha Zaugg.
 You can follow his journey on his blog.
 Submit your own story here and be sure to subscribe to our free email newsletter for our best stories.